medicslaboratory/NOMIS/READ_ME.txt

  Potvin O., Dieumegarde L., and Duchesne S. (2021) NOMIS: Quantifying morphometry deviation from the normality over the lifetime of the adult human brain. bioRxiv 2021.01.25.428063 https://doi.org/10.1101/2021.01.25.428063

- Please note that this calculator is NOT approved for any form of clinical use.
  These normative values are aimed to be applied on FreeSurfer 6.0 output already processed with fully-automated directive parameters: “recon-all -all” command without any manual or expert flag option (https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all).
- All processed images should have finished without error and the user should verify the the segmentation quality first.
+ All processed images should have finished without error and the user should verify the segmentation quality first.

 This tool was built on MacOS using Python 3.7.4 with the following modules: argparse version 1.1